SessionCore/SessionCore/README.md

 ### • Interactive Terminal Setup

-On first launch, BoxAuth guides the user through a simple TUI (text-based installer):
+On first launch, SessionCore guides the user through a simple TUI (text-based installer):

 * Prompts for the custom authentication server URL
 * Detects available `.jar` files in the working directory
-* Allows selecting a server executable (excluding BoxAuth.jar)
+* Allows selecting a server executable (excluding SessionCore.jar)
-* Generates a `boxauth.yml` configuration file
+* Generates a `SessionCore.yml` configuration file

 ### • Automatic Authlib Injector Download

-BoxAuth automatically downloads the official Authlib Injector (v1.2.6) from GitHub Releases.
+SessionCore automatically downloads the official Authlib Injector (v1.2.6) from GitHub Releases.
-The binary is not bundled inside BoxAuth and is retrieved at runtime to ensure authenticity.
+The binary is not bundled inside SessionCore and is retrieved at runtime to ensure authenticity.

 ### • Configuration Management

-BoxAuth creates and maintains:
+SessionCore creates and maintains:

 ```
-boxauth.yml
+SessionCore.yml
 ```

 Example: